atokama/pipeliner/README.md

 Architecture remain unchanged, but one error was fixed:

-If block A produces data too fast, next block B has no time to process chunk and some chunks from the block A are lost (overwritten by block A on the next iteration).
+If block A processes chunks too fast, next block B has no time to process each chunk from block A and some chunks are lost (overwritten by block A on the next iteration).

 I see two solutions to this problem:
 a) Add buffer queue for chunks, so processed chunks pushed to the queue and next block pops them when ready.
-b) On each iteration, after processing chunk, before starting next iteration, wait for the next block to grab the chunk.
+b) On each iteration, after chunk processing and before starting next iteration, wait for the next block to grab the chunk.

 Case a) is faster, because block work on maximum possible speed and don't wait for the next block.